Oat Flour Cookies

 3. How to make oat flour cookies

-• Perfect texture and flavor.
-I used to think oat flour would yield dense and dry cookies, but how wrong I was!
-These have crisp edges, soft middles, and pools of chocolate in every bite.
-They taste sweet, buttery, and with hints of chocolate without being overpowering.
+• Perfect texture.
+I used to think oat flour would yield dense and dry cookies, but I was wrong.
+These cookies have the perfect crisp edges, soft middles, and half-melted chocolate chips to boot.

-• Baking soda– Gives the cookies some rise and avoid overspreading too much.
+• Baking soda.
+Helps the cookies rise and prevents overspreading.

-• Brown sugar– Gives the cookies the soft centers and slight molasses flavor.
+• Brown sugar.
+Gives the cookies a soft center and subtle molasses flavor.
 You can also use coconut sugar if you prefer.

-• Chocolate chips– The star of the cookies!
-I like to use semi-sweet or dark chocolate chips, but milk or white or even a combination of them all work.
+• Chocolate chips.
+I prefer using semi-sweet or dark chocolate chips, but white chocolate chips can also be used.
 If you love gooey pools of chocolate, use chocolate chunks.

 How to make oat flour cookies